mikerhodes/toykv/README.md

 Saying that, it's on its way to being not-awful:

 - It supports single K/V read and write, and scanning ranges.
+- Simple compaction strategy --- compact everything in one go to a single multi-file sorted run.
+Fine for databases of up to a few GB.
+Compaction doesn't block reads or writes.
+- It's thread-safe.
+- It's relatively efficient with file access.
+- It uses bloom filters to avoid reading sstables it doesn't need to.
 - It's got both memtables (with WAL) and sstables.
 - It's got a decent layering of the reading and writing code.
-- It uses bloom filters to avoid reading sstables it doesn't need to.
-- It's thread-safe.
+- 160+ tests.
-- It's relatively efficient with file access.

 On the other hand, there are a few key missing features:

-- I still need to write compaction.
+- Improved compaction --- tiered or levelled.
 - I'd like to add a checksum --- xxhash probably --- to the sstable blocks and WAL records for data safety.

 And some optimisations: